liz-elkins/MSUTX-TreeQSM/TreeQSM_auto/READ_ME_QSM_instructions.txt

 1. All tree point clouds need to be stored in one file and have a .pts file extension.
-	This folder needs to be in QSM_auto and only have the point clouds You will need to change the trees_cloud_file variable to the name of the file
+	This folder needs to be in QSM_auto and only have the point clouds You can change the of the point cloud folder using the trees_cloud_file variable

 2. Change the number of times you want QSM to run (QSM_runs) and the number of trees in the folder with the .pts files (tree_nums).